-Best P-90 pickups 2024: Rejuvenate your guitar tone with a fresh set of P-90s covering various price points and styles
+Best P-90 pickups 2026: Rejuvenate your guitar tone with a fresh set – here's my picks covering a range of prices and styles

 The P-90 is one of the most versatile single coil pickups ever made and here's the very best from Seymour Duncan, Fishman, Mojotone and more

-Guitarists will argue until they are blue in the face about every minute detail of the electric guitar.
-From the role tonewood plays in the overall sound, to which tone capacitors will allow you to achieve sonic bliss and everything in between.
-Thankfully, there's one thing guitar players universally agree on – the best P-90 pickups are among the most versatile tone generators in the world.
+Guitarists will argue until they're blue in the face about every minute detail of the electric guitar.
+From the role tonewood plays in the overall sound, to which tone capacitors will allow you to achieve sonic bliss and everything in-between.
+Thankfully, there's one thing guitar players universally agree on – P-90 pickups are among the most versatile tone generators in the world.

 Introduced to guitarists in the 1940s, Gibson's wide bobbin single coil is just as popular today as it was all those decades ago.
-Nowadays, there are many pickup designers and manufacturers looking to showcase their own unique take on this iconic concept, and we've listed a few of our favorite examples in this guide to the best P-90 pickups.
+These days, there are many pickup designers and manufacturers looking to showcase their own unique take on this iconic concept, and I've listed a selection of my favorite examples in this guide to the best P-90 pickups.

-We have vintage throwbacks from Seymour Duncan, hi-tech options from Fishman and Lace, as well as hum-canceling pups that will allow you to crank the gain without fear of excessive noise.
-So, join us as we walk through a slew of P-90s that are sure to seriously improve your tone.
+I've also chosen vintage throwbacks from Seymour Duncan, hi-tech options from Lace, as well as hum-canceling pups that allow you to crank the gain without fear of excessive noise.
+So, join me as I walk through a slew of P-90s that are sure to seriously improve your tone.

 Seymour Duncan is arguably the most popular and well-known electric guitar pickup designer ever – and with their decades of experience, knowledge and thirst for better tone, Seymour Duncan is our go-to place for epic-sounding P-90s.